serhiy-dranko/Dataskools/Week_6/Day_1/reflections_for_the_tasks.md

 **Q1 — ETL Revisited:**
 At the start of this session you wrote a definition of ETL and identified which stage Power BI analysts most often get wrong.
 Now that you have done the staging reorganisation and profiling tasks — do you stand by your original answer or would you change it?
 Explain what you understand now that you did not at the start of the day.

+  In Append queries firstly I would remove all duplicates and in Staging queries I would remove all columns wich not involwed to report calculations.
+The most of the problems exist only in Transformation part of ETL for my opinion.
+If we have some duplicates it defenetley affect to our report results.
+We sould clear all data or mark some outliers before we give any recomendations.

 **Q2 — Staging As Architecture:**
 You reorganised your queries into Staging and Reporting groups today.
 Explain in plain language to a non-technical colleague why this structure matters.
 Use the scenario from Block 2 — the CSV format change — as your example.
 How does centralised staging protect a team of ten analysts from having to fix the same problem ten times?

+  By splitting our queries into Staging and Reporting, we’ve created two separate, dedicated phases:

+  1. The Staging Group (The Raw meat)
+  This is our behind the restaraunt kitchen.
+Here, we gather all the raw information from different departments, double check the figures, fix any typos, and format everything properly.

+  Why it matters: If there’s an error or missing information, we catch and fix it here before it goes live.
+It keeps the messy editing process hidden away.

+  2. The Reporting Group (The Steak on the table)
+  This is the grilled, final product.
+This group only pulls from the clean, perfected data that passed through the Staging phase.
+It is built purely to power our final dashboards and business reports.

+  Why it matters: Because this group doesn't have to do any heavy lifting or cleaning, it runs incredibly fast and stays completely accurate.

 **Q3 — Profiling Before vs After:**
 Last week you cleaned data and built visuals.
 This week you profiled the same data more systematically.
 Did the profiling reveal anything that your cleaning last week missed?
 If yes — what was it and how does it affect the report you built?
 If no — what does that tell you about the quality of last week's cleaning decisions?

+  Yes, the systematic data profiling this week revealed two critical gaps that were missed during last week's initial cleaning phase:

+  Missing Data (start_station_name Nulls): We discovered a significant number of blank or null entries in the starting station names.

+  Duplicate Records: We identified duplicate rows within the dataset that had not been fully removed.

+  How This Affects the Report
+  These findings are highly important and directly impact the accuracy of the visuals built last week:

+  Volume Inflation: Leaving duplicates in the dataset artificially inflated our overall metrics, meaning last week's report overstated actual activity.

+  Skewed Location Insights: The null values in start_station_name mean that our station-popularity rankings and route visualizations were incomplete, potentially hiding true demand or patterns for specific locations.

 **Q4 — The Geographic Anomaly:**
 Describe what you found in the geographic boundary check.
 Whether you found genuine out-of-boundary records or not — explain what the operational interpretation would be either way.
 What would Capital Bikeshare's operations team want to know about trips that appear to originate outside their service area?

+  During the geographic boundary check of our location data, I performed a geographic boundary check to flag any trips originating outside Capital Bikeshare’s standard service area.

+  The check revealed 10,356 rows flagged as "Out of Boundary."
+For example, Ride ID 3748CA101EB43151 registered a start and end location which is outside the dense DC core boundaries set in the query, but still within Capital Bikeshare's expanded regional footprint.

+  Operational Interpretation: What This Means for the BusinessWhen trips appear outside the designated boundary, there are two primary operational interpretations:

+  1. The Data is Accurate (Genuine Out-of-Boundary Trips) If these coordinates represent real trips, it means bikes are being ridden, parked, or left outside the strict geofenced service zone.

+  2. The Data is Inaccurate (GPS/Hardware Glitches) If these coordinates do not represent real trips, it indicates a technical issue.

 **Q5 — What Bad Data Actually Costs:**
 The Coursera vignette covered bad data in a business context.
 Write your own version using Capital Bikeshare as the organisation.
 Describe a specific scenario where one of the data quality issues you found today — duplicates, out-of-boundary coordinates, unexpected duration values, or null station names — makes its way into a report presented to the Capital Bikeshare board.
 What decision might the board make based on that flawed report?
 What is the real-world consequence of that decision?